iconben/loyalty-tiers/backend/README.md

 ### About tier recalculation
 There are two automatic recalculation:
-1. Schedule to run recalculation on the fist day of each UTC year;
+1. Schedule to run recalculation on the fist day of each UTC year, the app will update customers in batch, the default batch size is 500;
 2. Recalculate when a new order for a new customer or when an order is since last year

+Also you can manually call the recalculate API, see below.

 ### The endpoints:
 - 1. To report completed order: